mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 `enter()` and `append()` are directives for what to do with each data element.

-`attr()` will set a particular HTML attribute - in this case, SVG attributes like `x` and `y`.
-You can set attributes dynamically by giving a callback, which takes the element as an argument, such as `.attr("fill", function(d) { return d.color })`.
-You could write it using ES6 arrow functions for a cleaner interface, but I'm not using Babel or any javascript transpiler, so I'm not sure that my code would run on IE or any less modern browsers, so I opted to write in pure javascript.
-Still, though, it would be nice to write `.attr("fill", d => d.color)`
+`attr()` will set an HTML attribute - in this case, SVG attributes like `x` and `y`.
+You can set attributes dynamically by passing a function, which is given the data, such as `.attr("fill", function(d) { return d.color })`.

+I thought about using ES6 arrow functions, `.attr("fill", d => d.color)` for readability, but I'm not using a transpiler so I wanted to have it work on less modern browsers like IE10.

 The `.on()` function is used to apply event handlers - in this case, `click`, `mouseover`, and `mouseout`.
-Order doesn't matter since each line returns the d3 object it operates on, making method chaining very easy.
+Order doesn't matter since each line returns the d3 object, making method chaining easy.

 The event handlers themselves look like: